enerqi/odin-sciter/docs/PLAN.md

-Status as of 2026-08-09: **the bindings generate, compile, and run, and there is an ergonomic layer on top of them.** `just bindgen` produces `sciter.odin` from the vendored headers, `just example api_map` verifies all 189 `ISciterAPI` slots against the shipped engine, and eight examples build and run — covering windows, loading from disk, JS evaluation, calling Odin from script, the DOM, events and the inspector. `just example-tests` runs 10 `@(test)` procs.
-What remains is two examples (`custom_loader`, `archive`), the guides in `docs/`, and Windows.
+Status as of 2026-08-09: **the bindings generate, compile, and run, and there is an ergonomic layer on top of them.** `just bindgen` produces `sciter.odin` from the vendored headers, `just example api_map` verifies all 189 `ISciterAPI` slots against the shipped engine, and twelve examples build and run — covering windows, loading from disk, JS evaluation, calling Odin from script, the DOM, events, custom resource loading, archives, one-file shipping, the inspector and a native extension.
+`just example-tests` runs 10 `@(test)` procs, and the nine guides in `docs/` are written.
+What remains is Windows.

 **Running a windowed example on X11**: this machine's engine build segfaults in `XSetICFocus`, inside libsciter's X input-method handling, shortly after a window takes focus — 3 runs out of 3.
 Running with